-DTC may discontinue providing its services as depository with respect to the Bonds of any series at any time by giving reasonable notice to the Board or the Trustee.
+DTC may discontinue providing its services as depository with respect to the Bonds at any time by giving reasonable notice to the Board or the Trustee.
 Under such circumstances, in the event that a successor depository is not obtained, Bond certificates are required to be printed and delivered.